Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs

 \section{Results based on the Continuity Assumption}

-Under the assumption that the conditional regression or distribution functions of the potential outcomes given the forcing variable, $Y_i(0) \mid S_i=s$ and $Y_i(1) \mid S_i=s$ are continuous in $s$, causal effects at the threshold can be estimated using Local polynomial Regression Discontinuity point estimators \cite[e.g.][]{ImbensLemieux2008, LeeLemieux2010, CalonicoCattaneoTitiunik2014, CalonicoCattaneoFarrell2018, CalonicoCattaneoTitiunik2014, CalonicoEtAl:2019}.
+Under the assumption that the conditional regression or distribution functions of the potential outcomes given the forcing variable, $Y_i(0) \mid S_i=s$ and $Y_i(1) \mid S_i=s$ are continuous in $s$, causal effects at the threshold can be estimated using local polynomial Regression Discontinuity point estimators \cite[e.g.][]{ImbensLemieux2008, LeeLemieux2010, CalonicoCattaneoTitiunik2014, CalonicoCattaneoFarrell2018, CalonicoCattaneoTitiunik2014, CalonicoEtAl:2019}.

-We use uniform and triangular kernel functions to construct the local-polynomial estimator with order of the local-polynomial equal to 1 and 2 and two sided Mean Square Error-optimal bandwidth selectors (below and above the cutoff) for the RD treatment effect estimator.
-Table~\ref{StandardApproach} shows the results.
+We use uniform and triangular kernel functions to construct the local-polynomial estimator with order of the local-polynomial equal to 1 and 2 and two-sided Mean Square Error-optimal bandwidth selectors (below and above the cutoff) for the RD treatment effect estimator.